-- (a) in the case of an individual-\$6 000; or - in the case of a body corporate-\$30 000. - Note 1 Strict liability applies to each physical element of each offence under this regulation, unless otherwise stated (see s 6A). - Handling-see the Act, dictionary. - (2) Subsection (1) does not apply to a hazardous chemical if the chemical- - (a) was supplied before 29 March 2018; and - (b) was, at the time it was supplied, labelled in accordance with the National Code of Practice for the Labelling of Workplace Substances [NOHSC: 2012 (1994)] as in force at that time. - Note 1 Section 338 applies if the chemical is being supplied to another workplace. - Note 2 The National Code of Practice for the Labelling of Workplace Substances [NOHSC: 2012 (1994)] does not need to be notified under the Legislation Act because s 47 (5) does not apply (see s 15 and Legislation Act, s 47 (7)).
+- Note 1 Strict liability applies to each physical element of each offence under this regulation, unless otherwise stated (see s 6A). - Note 2 Handling-see the Act, dictionary. - (2) Subsection (1) does not apply to a hazardous chemical- - (a) supplied before 1 January 2017 that was, at the time it was supplied, labelled in accordance with the National Code of Practice for the Labelling of Workplace Substances [NOHSC: 2012 (1994)] as in force at that time; or - (b) supplied before 1 January 2023 that was, at the time it was supplied, labelled in accordance with GHS 3; or

+- (c) manufactured or imported before 1 January 2023 that was, at the time it was manufactured or imported, labelled in accordance with GHS 3. - Note 1 Section 338 applies if the chemical is being supplied to another workplace. - Note 2 The National Code of Practice for the Labelling of Workplace Substances [NOHSC: 2012 (1994)] does not need to be notified under the Legislation Act because s 47 (5) does not apply (see s 15 and Legislation Act, s 47 (7)).
 The National Code of Practice is available at www.safeworkaustralia.gov.au.